TameemZahid/project1/README.md

 # RamadanBootCamp2025

-# GitLab Self Hosted Installation
+# GitLab Self-Hosted Installation

 **Step 1: Download Page**
-Go to download page of “Install self-managed GitLab” by visiting https://about.gitlab.com/install/
+Go to the download page of “Install self-managed GitLab” by visiting https://about.gitlab.com/install/

 **Step 2: Get installation instructions for Ubuntu**
 Click on the Ubuntu card to get the instructions.

-**Step 3: Install and configure the necessary dependencies** Install and configure the necessary dependencies
+**Step 3: Install and configure the necessary dependencies** Install and configure the required dependencies

  sudo apt-get update
  sudo apt-get install -y curl openssh-server ca-certificates tzdata perl

 Next, install Postfix (or Sendmail) to send notification emails.

-**Step 4: Add the GitLab package repository and install the package** Add the GitLab package repository and install the package curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ee/script.deb.sh | sudo bash
+**Step 4: Add the GitLab package repository and install the package** Add the GitLab package repository and install the package

+curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ee/script.deb.sh | sudo bash

 **Step 5: Provide DNS URL for GitLab**